Obscuretone/obscuretone.github.io/public/posts/en/hack_the_planet.md

 ---
 title: Factoring Large Semiprimes.
-description: A novel approach to factoring large semiprimes.
+description: A rediscovered Fermat factorization approach to factoring large semiprimes.
 ---

+## Update: I Rediscovered Fermat Factorization

+Front and center: this is not a novel factoring breakthrough.
+It is Fermat factorization, independently rediscovered from first principles.

+The insight is still real: an odd semiprime can be written as a difference of squares, and the search cost depends heavily on the distance between the two factors.
+But this method already existed.
+I came to the same conclusion the long way around, then later recognized it as the classic Fermat approach.

+I also built a small parallel Go implementation while checking the idea: [Obscuretone/factorer](https://github.com/Obscuretone/factorer).
+It scales the search across CPU cores, but the same caveat applies: it is fast when the factors are close together and not a general RSA-breaking algorithm.

-## A New Approach to Factoring Large Semi-Primes: Is It Possible?
+## A Rediscovered Approach to Factoring Large Semi-Primes

 Years ago, an acquaintance challenged me with a problem, over beers, that I didn’t know to be impossible.
-I developed a legitimate method for factoring large semi-primes more efficiently—a method that depends on the difference between primes, not on the size of the semi-prime.
+I worked out a legitimate method for factoring some large semi-primes more efficiently—a method that depends heavily on the difference between primes, not only on the size of the semi-prime.
+I later learned that this was Fermat factorization.

 ## Understanding Semi-Primes